haibinj/ECON900_PS1/README.md

 1. scraping
 The file named "game_request.py" is used to request html files from the website.
 To run the code, you need selenium and web driver.
 In this code, chromedrive is used.
-You need to change the address to the file you save your web driver in the "brower".
+The chromedrive can be found in the folder named ?driver?.
+You need to change the address to the file you save your web driver in the code followed by ?brower".
 You also need to set the directory to save the html files in the "completName" part.
 To give some time for the javascript to be completely loaded, I set time waiting to 6 second.
 Longer waiting time can avoid incompleted files.